bin3xish477/cybersecurity/Phishing/Gophish/README.md

 # Gophish Phishing Infrastructure Automation (AWS)

 ### Prequisites
-1. An email account.
-I like using [Protonmail](https://protonmail.com/) since it's easy to create and destroy.
+1. AWS credential profile (`~/.aws/credentials`)
-2. A Domain.
-We'll be using Amazon Route 53 to register a domain if you don't already have one.
+2. A Domain - We'll be using Amazon Route 53 to register a domain if you don't already have one.
-3. An SMTP server.
-We'll be using AWS SES (Simple Email Server).
+3. An SMTP server - We'll be using AWS SES (Simple Email Server).
 4. Download and install [Terraform](https://www.terraform.io/downloads.html)

 ### Run